 It is quite challenging to be a great Scrum Master.
 The work description is blurry and the outcome uncertain.
 Scrum Values and Empiricism can summarise all the above problems.
 Once again: openness, focus, courage, commitment, respect and, based on them, Empiricism – transparency, inspection and adaptation.
 I use them as boundaries for my work.
 If any of my action may jeopardise these elements, I would rather not like to perform it.

-In the end, the ultimate goal for the Scrum Master should be UNNEEDED.
-Development Team should be self-organised and should be able to handle their issues on their own.
+In the end, the ultimate goal for the Scrum Master should to be UNNEEDED.
+Scrum Team should be self-organised (and self-managed) and should be able to handle their issues on their own.
 Product Owner should have a vision of the product in his sight and should move forward to it.
 Scrum is a journey to create an efficient machine in value delivery, a piece of machinery able to deliver the best outcome from available resources and workforce.
 The key to unleash Scrum Team’s full potential is Scrum Master’s work.

 I promised a little bonus at the beginning of this post.
 Here it is.
 I tried to summarise whole this post with a single mindmap.
 I used it several times within my organisation to describe Scrum Master’s role.
 Maybe you can use it too and even extend it.
 Go ahead!